jibeproject/jibe-vis/data-preparation/JIBE-vis-data-preparation-R.md

 data <- list(Manchester = list(), Melbourne = list(), Munich = list())
 ```

-All data used should be specified including the following aspects:
+All data used should be specified including the following aspects,
+separated by commas (as demonstrated below):

 - source: the path to the data relative to shared project folder (JIBE
   Working Group)